-IRB Protocol for Projects Using External IRBs - utilized for requests that IRB oversight be ceded to a non-University of Arizona IRB, (i.e., an agency or university outside of a UA department - in other words Ceding IRB review to another institution).

-eIRB Modification (for a UA-IRB Approved Protocol for Human Research) - If a student will be added to a current UA-IRB approved project, the PI of the approved study will need to create and submit a Modification, (in eIRB: via the eIRB portal Smart Form), to inform the IRB of changes to study team members.
-Copy of the acknowledgement from the IRB, that the student has been added, and email confirmation from the study PI, (that the student has been added to the project), MUST be included in the final dissertation paperwork submitted to the Manager of MS and Doctoral Programs and to Suzanna Trejo-Robinson in the MEZCOPH Research Office.
+IRB Protocol for Projects Using External IRBs - utilized for requests that IRB oversight be ceded to a non-University of Arizona IRB, (i.e., an agency or university outside of a UArizona department - in other words Ceding IRB review to another institution). \Please note that the student/PI must be added to the external institution/agency's IRB protocol. \ eIRB Modification (for a UA-IRB Approved Protocol for Human Research) - If a student will be added to a current UA-IRB approved project, the PI of the approved study will need to create and submit a Modification, (in eIRB: via the eIRB portal Smart Form), to inform the IRB of changes to study team members.
+A copy of the acknowledgement and Modification approval, from the IRB, that the student has been added, and email confirmation from the study PI, (that the student has been added to the project), MUST be included in the final dissertation paperwork submitted to the Manager of MS and Doctoral Programs and to Suzanna Trejo-Robinson in the MEZCOPH Research Office.
+(COPH-Research@arizona.edu and please Cc: suzanna@arizona.edu).